QuentinRa/blog.quentinra.dev/programming-languages/high-level/scripting/python/index.md

 If you're using HTML, then you can use template injection: `{% ... %}`.
 Refer to the documentation, there are multiple instructions possible.

+The default admin page is at URI: `/admin`.

 #### Click - command line interfaces

 Click is prompting the user for input for arguments that were not given to the program (`script.py --key some_key [...]`).